GraceLead/docker-and-ghost-setup/INSTRUCTIONS.md

     ```
     PermitRootLogin no
     ```
-    Now you will only be able to log in with your DinosaurDavid user and on the computer whose whose public key you added to the authorized_keys file.
+    Now you will only be able to log in with your DaveyJones user and on the computer whose whose public key you added to the authorized_keys file.
 Good job!
 ---
 ### Setup NGINX and UFW